 However, chefs and restaurants in the United States are aware of the superior eating quality of Wagyu as well as the domestic market, and now utilize much of the US production.

 How are Wagyu Cows Raised?

 Due to its elevated fat content, a common misconception about Wagyu beef is that it’s produced in the same manner as foie gras.
-Foie gras is where the movement of the cows is restrained and they’re force-fed to produce fatty, tender meat.
+But Foie gras is made by restricting the movement of ducks and geese while force feeding them to grow an abnormally large, fatty liver.

 But in reality, the truth couldn’t be further away from such claims.
 In fact, the number one rule in Wagyu farms is managing the stress level of the cattle to zero.

 High levels of stress stimulate the release of cortisol hormone which deteriorates the quality of beef.
 To avoid this, farmers tend to make sure that the cows live in a stress-free environment from birth to harvest.

 In line with this notion, Japanese cattle breeders spare no effort or expenses when it comes to giving their cows a zen-like existence.
 For example:

 - Farmers control the noise level around the cattle so as not to scare them.